 Two recently enacted local ordinances affected a corporate property owner who ultimately brought suit alleging that Clark County had thereby "taken" the airspace above the owner's land.
 Ordinance 1221 imposes a height limit expressed as a "slope surface" on objects over 35 feet high within 10,000 feet along a runway centerline.
 Ordinance 1198 limits development within runway protection zones to uses such as parking lots and landscaping.
-The landowner allegedly had planned to build a large hotel-casino, but claimed it prevented from doing so because of these two ordinances.
-The Federal District Court agreed with respect to and awarded Ordinance 1221 the approximately \$10 property owner million in damages, fees, and prejudgment interest.
+The landowner allegedly had planned to build a large hotel-casino, but claimed it was prevented from doing so because of these two ordinances.
+The Federal District Court agreed with respect to Ordinance 1221 and awarded the approximately \$10 property owner million in damages, and fees, prejudgment interest.